tianjiaziqi/WhatIf/README.md

 The world is a massive 3D cube, with gameplay occurring on different 3D planes within the cube.

-Two main scene: Home and Wedding Venue, Home has living room, kitchen, and bedroom.
+Two main scenes: Home and Wedding Venue, Home has living room, kitchen, and bedroom.
 Wedding Venue has lawn and Center

 NavMesh baked for AI pathing